profshai/python-data-science/README.md

 A comprehensive Python data science repository covering the foundations of numerical computing, data manipulation, data cleaning, visualization, and applied analytics using industry standard tools such as NumPy, Pandas, Matplotlib, Seaborn, and Plotly.

-This repository is designed to demonstrate practical data science skills through hands on notebooks, reproducible workflows, and real world style analysis pipelines.
+This repository is designed to demonstrate practical data science skills through hands on notebooks, reproducible workflows, and end-to-end projects.

-Future additions will include:

-- PySpark and distributed data processing
-- End to end data analysis projects

 NB: SQL integration and Machine learning workflows are in separate repositories.